 Hey folks, let’s get nerdy.
 We at Ink Monstr Graphic Design and Print have some really specific reasons why we’ve chosen to work with polyester materials for our clothing over everything else- other than being able to create vivid designs without up-charging for every color.
 Let’s delve into the reasons and the science behind them.

-Also, there isn’t water waste.
+There isn’t water waste.
 Sublimation is a scientific process in which the dyes are digitally printed as a solid onto transfer paper, and then has heat applied to it.
 This heating process turns the dye into a gas and when it hits the material it is intended to be printed on, absorbs and immediately turns back into a solid within the garment.
 It never turns into a liquid state and also does not require water or a washing process to create the apparel.
 Additionally, the transfer paper which the dyes are printed to can be recycled.

 Moisture-wicking & Flame retardent: